dotnet/csharplang/proposals/semi-auto-properties.md

 ### Definite assignment in structs

-A semi-auto property will be treated as a regular auto property for the purposes of calculating default backing field initialization if its setter is automatically implemented, or if it does not have a setter ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-02.md#property-assignment-in-structs)).
+A property which uses an automatic backing field will be treated as an auto property for the purposes of calculating default backing field initialization if its setter is automatically implemented, or if it does not have a setter ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-02.md#property-assignment-in-structs)).

-Default initialize a struct when calling a manually implemented semi-auto property setter, and issue a warning when doing so, like a regular property setter ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-05-02.md#definite-assignment-of-manually-implemented-setters)).
+Default-initialize a struct when calling a manually implemented setter of a property which uses an automatic backing field, and issue a warning when doing so, like a regular property setter ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-05-02.md#definite-assignment-of-manually-implemented-setters)).

 ### Nullability